On This Page

 Acceptance in to the Accelerated track requires:

-1. written notification by an LCOBA professional advisor from the Student Engagement Center to the LCOBA Director of Graduate Programs of her/his willingness to serve as the student's Accelerated Undergraduate-to-Graduate Track advisor.
+1. Written notification by an LCOBA professional advisor from the Student Engagement Center to the LCOBA Director of Graduate Programs of her/his willingness to serve as the student's Accelerated Undergraduate-to-Graduate Track advisor.

-2. completion of 75 credit hours of undergraduate coursework:
+2. Completion of 75 credit hours of undergraduate coursework:

-a. at least 15 hours must be LCOBA courses, with at least a 3.0 GPA for those LCOBA credits; and
+a.
+At least 15 hours must be LCOBA courses, with at least a 3.0 GPA for those LCOBA credits; and

-b. a grade of “C” or better must be earned in each of those LCOBA courses.
+b.
+A grade of “C” or better must be earned in each of those LCOBA courses.

-3. an overall GPA in undergraduate course work of at least 3.0.
+3. An overall GPA in undergraduate course work of at least 3.0.

 Graduate courses taken as an undergraduate will count toward the 120-hour graduation requirement but will not count toward the student’s undergraduate GPA or the calculation of academic honors.